mers with a pleasant, healthy and safe shopping experience, and present improved business results in 2021.

 The Company’s debt includes: Marketable public bond series, private loans from institutional bodies, loans and credit facilities from banking sources and commercial paper.

-The leveraging reduction in recent years has contributed to the reduction of the Company’s risks along with the preservation of a leverage ratio that allows for business development and improvement of the return on equity, and has also improved the Company’s position on entering the COVID-19 crisis.
+Leverage reduction in recent years has contributed to reducing the Company’s risks along with the preservation of a leverage ratio that allows for business development and improvement of the return on equity.

 Financing abilities are one of the key parameters in the Company’s success.
 By diversifying financing sources and maintaining high liquidity, the Company is able to continue its development momentum and weather crises like the one presently experienced globally.